seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Proculeius,
 What thou hast done thy master Caesar knows,
 And he hath sent for thee: for the queen,
-I’ll take her to my guard.
+I'll take her to my guard.

 **PROCULEIUS**
 So, Dolabella,